simplesourcing/simplesourcing.github.io/pages/docs/aggregates/serialization.md

 permalink: serialization.html
 ---

-Any Kafka streams operation that writes to disk requires a [Serde](https://kafka.apache.org/11/javadoc/org/apache/kafka/common/serialization/Serde.html) for each type that needs to be serialized.
+Any Kafka streams operation that writes to disk requires a [Serde](https://kafka.apache.org/21/javadoc/org/apache/kafka/common/serialization/Serde.html) for each type that needs to be serialized.

-For each aggregate, a set of Serdes is required, and it the responsibility of the client to create these, by providing an implementation of the `AggregateSerdes` interface.
+For each aggregate, a set of Serdes is required, and it the responsibility of the user to create these, by providing an implementation of the [`AggregateSerdes`](/apidocs/io/simplesource/kafka/api/AggregateSerdes.html) interface.
+For the Simple Sourcing client, a simpler [`CommandSerdes`](/apidocs/io/simplesource/kafka/api/CommandSerdes.html) implementation must be provided.

 Simple Sourcing provides some utilities to assist with this for both Avro and JSON formats.
 We recommend the Avro implementation due to its inbuilt support for schema evolution via the Confluent Schema Registry.